Some Minor Symptoms

 We decided to have them over anyway because we could do with some distraction.
 After the initial emotional moments and hugs, we had dinner and then- I can’t remember who exactly started it- we had the most epic food fight with strawberries, cream, chocolate and nachos!

 I totally get when people just retreat and curl up on their own after a day like that but for me, doing something a bit crazy was the best way to release tension and negative emotions.
+It was truly cathartic!

 It was life-enhancing in a weird and different way but also gave me the strength and energy to face the coming weeks.
+You can read here how my first bout of treatment went and what my experience with it was.